ivanseed/google-foobar-help/challenges/prepare_the_bunnies_escape/prepare_the_bunnies_escape.md

 * Convert the `int[][]` into this node graph and create connections to empty tiles `1` and connections to walls extremely high `MAX_INT`.

-* Once you have created the graph calculate the shortest path from the start to the end.
+* Once you have created the graph calculate the shortest path from the start to the exit.
 (Remember that the start is weight 1 by default according to the spec)

 * Once you have calculated the shortest path from `start` to `exit` then calculate shortest paths for each wall and replace the `current_shortest` if the new one calculated is better.
 (Remember always use the weight you calculated for them in the __FIRST__ calculation but subtract `MAX_INT + 1`)

-* After exhausting all our options we will _definitely_ have the shortest solution.
+* After exhausting all our options (calculating for EVERY wall node) we will _definitely_ have the shortest solution, and simply return the weight.

 Some tips: